 Ah, Summer.
-The best time of the year (for most people).
+It’s the best time of the year (for most people).
 Barbeques, picnics, fun in the sun, vacations, and splashing around in the pool.
 Children all around are excited to be out of school enjoying the outdoors and playing.
-But, while the hot weather is the perfect climate for so many wonderful activities and things to do, there are a few things you should consider to protect your children in the Summer.
+But while the hot weather is the perfect climate for so many wonderful activities and things to do, there are a few things you should consider to protect your children in the Summer.

-This post contains affiliate links for which I may be compensated a small amount if you should click and purchase something through them.
+This post contains affiliate links, for which I may be compensated a small amount if you click on them and purchase something.

 1. Keeping Your Kids Cool And Protected Is Important

-Children love playing outside and enjoying the sun, but just keep in mind that being exposed to the sun isn’t always a good thing.
+Children love playing outside and enjoying the sun but remember that exposure to the sun isn’t always a good thing.
 Keep refreshing items ready at hand for your child.
 Also, popsicles are a great treat to beat the heat.
 Be sure to buy popsicles with little to no added sugar.
 If you want, you can easily make your own popsicles out of natural fruit juices.
-Your kids will absolutely love it and they will stay cooled off at the same time.
+Your kids will absolutely love it, and they will stay cooled off.
 And be sure to keep plenty of water available for your thirsty kiddos.

 The recommended daily amount of fluids is: